 The hotel is on E. 54th Street, between Madison and Park Avenue.
 The area is considered Midtown East and is an incredibly safe area of Manhattan.
 It’s very close to the 6 subway (green line) or E (blue line), which is perfect if you’re taking the subway to JFK airport or pretty much to any major subway stop in NYC.
 It’s only blocks away from the N/R/W subway (yellow line).

-The hotel is also very close to the 59th Street bridge, which is incredibly convenient if you’re taking a car to LaGuardia airport (LGA) or taking a car through the Queens Midtown Tunnel for any reason, like to Brooklyn, or JFK airport.
+The hotel is also very close to the 59th Street bridge, which is incredibly convenient if you’re taking a car to LaGuardia airport (LGA) or taking a car through the Queens Midtown Tunnel for any reason, like to Brooklyn for hundreds of things to do, or JFK airport to fly home.

 What’s in the Area Near this Parisian Inspired Hotel in NYC